parapluu/Concuerror/docs/index.md

 ## What is Concuerror?

 Concuerror is a stateless model checking tool for Erlang programs.
-It can be used to systematically test programs for concurrency errors, detect and report errors that only occur on few, specific schedulings or **verify** their absence.
+It can be used to detect and debug concurrency errors, such as deadlocks and errors due to race conditions.
+The key property of such errors is that they only occur on few, specific schedulings of the program.
+Moreover,
+unlike tools based on randomisation,
+Concuerror can **verify** the absence of such errors, because it tests the program systematically.

 ## How can you get Concuerror?